maurobedoya/meritum/README.md

 - **Dual Mode Interface**: Separate views for teachers and students
 - **Visual Progress Tracking**: Intuitive Gantt charts for project visualization
+- **Goals Management**: Create and track goals with customizable colors
 - **Task Management**: Create, assign, and track tasks with deadlines
+- **Goal-Task Association**: Link tasks to specific goals for better organization and progress tracking
 - **Progress History**: Detailed history of task completion and progress
 - **Note Taking**: Add detailed notes to tasks for better context
 - **Profile Management**: Keep detailed student profiles in one place